FoamScience/FoamScience.github.io/_posts/2018-08-24-vim-openfoam-power-part1.md

 ## VIM Plugins for OpenFOAM

 We can easily customize our VIM installation using our own scripts, sourced in the `.vimrc` file.
-The versatility of VIM allows for sharing these scripts between users, which are then called *Plug-ins*.
+The versatility of VIM allows for sharing these scripts between users, we then call the scripts: *Plug-ins*.

 These plugins differ in both their goal and their implementation:
 - General purpose plugins.
 Eg. for handling text formatting, VIM configuration.